ChuanMeng/RefNet/README.md

 ## RefNet (AAAI 2020 oral paper)
-This code is modified [Pointer Generator](https://github.com/abisee/pointer-generator) code.
-It uses Tensorflow 1.0
+This code of [
+RefNet: A Reference-aware Network for Background Based Conversation](https://github.com/abisee/pointer-generator)

 We add the query decoder which was not present in the original architecture.
 Please refer to the Appendix for additional details.

 ## Requirements
 python 3.6